 2.a Identify why you were taken out—not enough details, too many details, something you didn’t need to know so much about, etc.

 3. Try to identify what the story is about?

 4. Communicate if there is something that is unclear, or that you’re not understanding.

-6. Try not to repeat what’s already been said.
-It is important to give your thoughts and ideas, but don’t go into detail about something that’s already been offered.
-A suggestion is to say “ditto” regarding points/remarks already made, unless the repetition would be helpful.
+8. Try not to repeat what’s already been said.
+Say “ditto” regarding points/remarks already made, unless the repetition would be helpful.

 1. LET THE GROUP KNOW WHAT FEEDBACK YOU ARE LOOKING FOR.
 What would be helpful, portions that you have questions about, or what you need.
 (Asking for encouragement is valid.)

 2. LISTEN.
 Write comments down.
 You can refer to these notes if you choose to, when you are revising/editing your piece.

 3. KEEP QUIET.
 Never tell the class what you meant to say in the piece.
 If it’s not on the page, your story isn’t finished.

 4. TAKE WHAT IS USEFUL AND LEAVE THE REST.
 Not all the feedback is going to be helpful.

 5. Consider the source.
 Does the person have similar writing goals or writing styles?
 Do you respond to her/his writing?